PA-RNet: Perturbation-Aware Residual Network for Robust Multimodal Time Series Forecasting: Experiments

 \subsection{Evaluation Metrics}

 To comprehensively evaluate the performance of our model on the multimodal time series forecasting task, we adopt two widely used metrics: Mean Squared Error (MSE)~\cite{MC1} and Mean Absolute Error (MAE)~\cite{MC2}.
+To ensure the reliability of the experimental results, all experiments are repeated with five different random seeds.